vionwinnie/MachineLearning_7641/hw1/readme.txt

 Code

 - utils.py : contains functions to preprocess datasets and drawing learning curve
-- WineQuality_AllCodeCollection.ipynb: Jupyter notebook that explores the 5 algorithms on Wine Quality Dataset
+- WineQuality_AllCodeCollection.ipynb: Jupyter notebook that explores the 5 algorithms on Wine Quality Dataset, with dependecies on utils.py
-- ForestCover_AllCodeCollection.ipynb: Jupyter notebook that explores the 5 algorithms on Forest Cover Type Dataset
+- ForestCover_AllCodeCollection.ipynb: Jupyter notebook that explores the 5 algorithms on Forest Cover Type Dataset, with dependecies on utils.py